Throwback Friday, A Torn Thesaurus

 for the Book, plus Postage.

-Today’s Throwback Friday poem (originally written in March 2025) is drawn from my upcoming book, Time Hears No Sound.
-It opens Chapter 6, Travel and Life: Time Flies (Travel)
+In keeping with this week’s ‘Anti-war’ theme, today’s Throwback Friday poem (originally written in June 2024) is drawn from my upcoming book, Time Hears No Sound.
+It appears as a poem in Chapter 8, War: A Waste of Time

 .